Heimrych/terraform_ec2/README.md

 # Usage

-The files are set in a way that only changes to the **terraform.tfvars.example** file is necessary.
+The files are set in a way that only changes to the **terraform.tfvars.example** file are necessary.
 In it, you should swap the example values for real values and remove the **.example** extension from the file.

 With that set, you need to initialize Terraform by running `terraform init`.
 Next, you will be able to run a `terraform plan -out=tfplan.out` to check if the resources will be created correctly.
 As of right now, 17 resources are planned to be created.
 After that, you can run `terraform apply "tfplan.out"` and wait a little while for the creation of the resources.